Our Impact

 New Dawn New Day is committed to ensuring that:

-- Our support and interventions are having a positive impact
+- Our support and interventions are having a positive impact on the women we work with

 - We are transparent and accountable